1h4a/prism/README.md

 Eventually, Prism will also contain guides and a comprehensive wiki for Prism-specific shaders and vanilla shaders and their development.

+Prism is being built on 1.17.1, and will probably work on many versions in the future.

 **Current Stable Release: None!
 It'll be done soon <3**

 You can use Prism and its components, disassemble them, heavily alter them, etc. freely in your own projects, as long as you disclose the original source.